 Retirement Readiness

-• Those who know how their retirement assets are allocated have significant cash positions.
+- Those who know how their retirement assets are allocated have nearly one-quarter of their savings in cash.

 Allocation of retirement investments by Americans who currently participate in a workplace retirement plan: